alextanhongpin/architecture-decision-records/golang/077-clean-handler.md

 }
 ```

-actually a bit redundant, we should hide the error information
+actually a bit redundant, we should hide the error information.

+We have two patterns

+- separate encoder decoder
+- base controller pattern, where we embed a struct containing all the methods